Brendon-K/recipes/README.md

     - Even MORE challenging to combine something like cup + gram as each ingredient will have its own distinct density.
       - Hopefully there's a database somewhere for this that I can use...
 - [ ] better login form

+# Issues
+- For some reason login/out buttons are being really stupid.
+Sometimes they both appear at the same time, which shouldn't happen.
+ - Choosing to ignore this until I implement CSS. idk if that'll even change anything but... whatever

 ## REMINDER FOR ME